Spindizzy Worlds: Gameplay

 GERALD has limited controls only being able to move around with the use of braking and accelerating; there is no jumping, attacking or other actions.
 The player must guide the device through several levels.
 There are many hazards, enemies, and puzzles based on finding and pressing switches in the correct order, navigating thin pathways without falling off, and finding all gems dotted about a section.
 GERALD cannot jump on its own, but can reach higher platforms and traverse large gaps by accelerating and jumping over slopes or ramps, or using moving platforms, warps or platforms that make it bounce.
 GERALD's health, called fuel, is full at the beginning of each level and it depletes slowly over time especially with quick movements.
 Falling from a height onto a surface, falling off the bottom of a stage, or contact with enemies and hazards also takes away health, but it is replenished in small amounts after finishing a section of a stage and by collecting gems that are found around most levels.
 Some levels contain enemies, but they only hinder the player's progress and do not have to be defeated to progress and can be avoided.
 The stages can be viewed from four different camera views at 90° angle rotation from each other and the player has manual control over the camera view; views of objects and paths may be obscured behind other platforms in some views, and easier seen in others.

 To start, the level select screen has two clusters or star systems, Easy and Hard, named Easydizzy and Spindizzy in the SNES version.
 The harder system contains more complex levels and a higher number of levels than the easier system.
 In both clusters, planets represent levels, and although the player has a choice of which to level to play, the easier outer planets must be completed before the harder inner planets can be selected.
 The central star is the final stage and can only be selected after all the others are beaten.
 The levels are all individually named and may have a distinct visual or gameplay style.
 In the SNES version, once a level has been completed, the planet will explode and the level cannot be revisited; the player is then given a password.

+Development and release

+ASCII developed "Spindizzy Worlds" for Atari ST and Amiga home computers.
+While Paul Shirley, the developer of the original Spindizzy, was against converting the game to the Super Nintendo console, Activision proceeded without his approval.
+In retrospect, Shirley commended ASCII on the technical effort in getting the game running on the Nintendo console, but ultimately considered the port an "absolute disaster".
+He noted that Activision UK closed down soon after the game's final master copy and source code, which he attributes to the limited release of 80,000 units primarily in the United Kingdom.